Sentieon/segdup-caller/doc/HBA.md

 ### HPRC v2.0 Benchmark

-Validated on **215 diverse samples** from HPRC v2.0 with truth CN calls derived from assemblies:
+Validated on **215 diverse samples** from HPRC v2.0 with truth CN calls derived from assemblies.
+For this validation, we only used Illumina short reads downloaded from s3://human-pangenomics/

 | Metric | Value |
 |--------|-------|